 You just lace ‘em up and off you go… Surely, we learnt all we need to know about tying laces when we were kids.
 However, hiking boots and mountain boots are a bit different, and often have complex lacing systems.
 This makes it possible to adapt the fit to the shape of your foot, to prevent rubbing or for different types of terrain.

-See our expert advice on how to tie your hiking boots properly.
+See our expert advice on how to tie walking boots properly.
 Don’t worry – it’s not difficult, you won’t need a degree in shoe design.
 The following tips and tricks can make a big difference.

 Of course, your walking boots or mountain boots should fit well without using any lacing tricks.
-When it comes to fit, the size and also the width are decisive. (–> Find out more here: The HANWAG Fit)
+When it comes to fit, the size and also the width are decisive. (–> Find out more here: 4 tips for a perfect fit)

 Once you have purchased your boots, you can use the lacing system to adjust the fit or to adapt to different situations.
 Most hiking boots and mountain boots fit over the ankle and are equipped with two-zone lacing.
 You use them to set different lacing tensions at different sections of the foot.